 Student health counselling

-The Student Health Centre is here to help you with issues associated to life as a student.
+The Student Health Service is here to help you with issues associated to life as a student.
 We offer individual counselling sessions, as well as courses and workshops.
 If you suffer from any study related health issue, such as stress, performance and exam anxiety, having difficulty concentrating, fear of speaking in public or a lack of confidence, then you have come to the right place.

 If you have problems with anxiety, alcohol, insomnia or depression, we will make a judgement on whether what we offer is enough for you.
 If not, we can help you to find the right place to get support and treatment.
 If you are unsure of who to turn to, you are always welcome to contact us!